 When a Forced Sale Becomes an Option

-Arizona's homestead exemption protects your home equity up to a statutory limit, but it does not make your home untouchable.
-If a judgment creditor can demonstrate that your equity exceeds the homestead exemption plus any existing consensual liens with priority, the creditor may petition for a judicial sale under Title 12.
+The homestead exemption protects your home equity up to a statutory limit, but it does not make your home untouchable.
+If a judgment creditor can show that your equity exceeds the homestead exemption plus any existing consensual liens with priority, the creditor may petition for a judicial sale under Title 12.
+The judgment lien must attach to real property with enough equity to satisfy the claim after the exemption is paid out.

 A judgment creditor other than a mortgagee or beneficiary under a trust deed may elect to sell by judicial sale as specified in title 12 the property in which the judgment debtor has a homestead under section 33-1101, subsection A, provided that the judgment debtor's interest in the property shall exceed the sum of the judgment debtor's homestead plus the amount of any consensual liens on the property having priority to the judgment.